-- Proposal Full planning application for the redevelopment of land surrounding Cavendish Mill to create 50 no. dwellings, with associated landscaping, public space and access roads, following the demolition of the existing building at 85 Cavendish Street. - Site Land adjacent to Cavendish Mill, Cavendish Street, Ashton under Lyne. - Applicant New Charter (now Jigsaw Homes), 249 Cavendish Street, Ashton under Lyne - Recommendation Grant planning permission, subject to the prior completion of a Section 106 agreement - Reason for report A Speakers Panel decision is required because the application is a major development.
+- Proposal Full planning application for the redevelopment of land surrounding Cavendish Mill to create 50 no. dwellings, with associated landscaping, public space and access roads. - Site Land adjacent to Cavendish Mill, Cavendish Street, Ashton under Lyne. - Applicant New Charter (now Jigsaw Homes), 249 Cavendish Street, Ashton under Lyne - Recommendation Grant planning permission, subject to the prior completion of a Section 106 agreement - Reason for report A Speakers Panel decision is required because the application is a major development.